+Young rooks are known as “branchers” as they hop around on the high branches.
 In days gone by, shooters would gather during mid-May to take part in the annual brancher shoot.
-By all accounts, it was a real highlight of the countryside calendar, and people of all ages and from all walks of life would make for the local rookery to let loose at the fledgling rooks as they clambered from their nests in the tops of the loftiest trees to prepare for their maiden flight.
+By all accounts, it was a real highlight of the countryside calendar, and people of all ages and from all walks of life would make for the local rookery.

-Yet there are times when numbers need to be reduced.
+But there are times when rook numbers need to be reduced.
 Even a moderately sized flock (or “parliament”) can decimate crops.
 Rooks have an uncanny ability to home-in on working tractors and quickly descend, using their long beaks to pluck freshly drilled seeds from the ground.

-I’ve also been called on to thin out rooks when oversized rookeries close to homes create a health risk from the filth that accumulates from the unceasing shower of droppings.
-These birds like living cheek to jowl, and it can get pretty messy underneath.
+Oversized rookeries close to homes also create a health risk from the filth that accumulates from the unceasing shower of droppings.
+These birds like living cheek by jowl, and it can get pretty messy underneath.

 Adult rooks have the same sharp eyesight and inherent fear of man as crows and magpies, and can be very difficult to outwit.
-I’ve set up hides and used decoys to lure them within range of the airgun, but it’s much easier to target the branchers if you want to make a proper dent in their numbers.
-Shooting these gullible young birds as they hop and flap from branch to branch is not exactly challenging but it makes for effective pest control.
+(Read more on the intelligence of rooks here.)
+I’ve set up hides and used decoys to carry out rook control with airguns, but it’s much easier to target the branchers if you want to make a proper dent in their numbers.
+Shooting these gullible young birds as they hop and flap from branch to branch makes for effective pest control.

-Branchers usually shuffle out from their nests and on to swaying limbs from the second week in May; something the shooter can capitalise on for a week or so before the birds master their wings and take flight when spooked.
-This year I would expect the window of opportunity to arrive later after the cold winter.
+Rook control with airguns is a useful way to cull the branchers.
+They usually shuffle out from their nests and on to swaying limbs from the second week in May; something the shooter can capitalise on for a week or so before the birds master their wings and take flight when spooked.

 Carrying out rook control with airguns